gregkalapos/myTrades.Analytics.FSharp/Readme.md

 Similar there are back-testing methods for the other indicators with the same parameters and the same return type.
-* BackTestMovingAvarageWithPrice: Buys when SMA is in down trend and Price goes over it from below.
+* BackTestMovingAverageWithPrice: Buys when SMA is in down trend and Price goes over it from below.
 * BackTestWilliamsPr: Buys when Williams %R reaches -100 and after 5 days it is still below -85 and sells when it reaches 0 and after 5 days it is still above -15.
 (This is till WIP)
 * BackTestRsiWithPrice: (as already discussed) buys when the RSI is below 30 and sells when it reaches 70